Adults and their carers at the heart of practice

 • a refreshed and continually reviewed learning and development offer with an emphasis on current practice issues

-• providing access to learning and knowledge resources such as Research in Practice for Adults, Care Knowledge and Social Work Connect dedicated practitioner roles supporting practice education and newly qualified social workers
+• providing access to learning and knowledge resources such as Community Care Inform, Care Knowledge and Social Work Connect dedicated practitioner roles supporting practice education and newly qualified social workers

 • established practice forums and organisational health check arrangements